Squwid/CleanShop/src/README.md

 ## TODO's:
 1. Add Transaction logs every time a transaction takes place.
 2. Add "reset" support rather than just deleting all files.
+3. Add permissions to allow players to use the market
+4. Add settings file that allows for server hosts to modify some settings in the shop